monk-io/docs/docs/develop/load-balancers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Load balancers are important components of any modern cloud setup.
 They provide a reliable ingress point for any system.
-Monk creates and manages load balancers for you so that you can focus on your services.
+MonkOS creates and manages load balancers for you so that you can focus on your services.

 ---

 ## Cloud Load Balancers

-Monk currently supports TCP, UDP, HTTP(s) and Elastic IP type balancers on AWS, GCP, Azure and Digital Ocean.
+MonkOS currently supports TCP, UDP, HTTP(s) and Elastic IP type balancers on AWS, GCP, Azure and Digital Ocean.
 It doesn't matter on which cloud you're running as long as the balanced portion of the workload stays on the same cloud.

 :::note